jwworth/n-plus/README.md

 ### Eager Loading

-The `eager_load` method also ships with ActiveRecord, and is explored in the user controller.
-Here's that result:
+The `eager_load` method also ships with `ActiveRecord::QueryMethods`.
+Eager loading performs a left outer join on the model in its argument and the model it is called on.

+Here's what you'll see in the users controller:

     # Return all users with comments eager loaded
     # (Views: 1650.1ms | ActiveRecord: 2101.0ms)